eucalyptus/euca-demo/doc/setup-demo-account.md

       -a account  account to create for use in demos (default: demo) -l          Use local mirror for Demo CentOS image

-As noted in the help message, by default, the demo account created is named "demo", but this can be overridden with the -a account flag.
+By default, the demo account created is named "demo", but this can be overridden with the -a account flag.
 This allows alternate and/or multiple demo accounts to be used.

 ### Initialize Demo Account Manual Procedure

-This procedure depends on the existance of the Eucalyptus account administrator credentials in the ~/creds/eucalyptus/admin directory.

 1. Use Eucalyptus Administrator credentials